 This tier list is based on a mixture of our personal experiences using these guns and cold, hard statistics.
 We’ll keep this updated with every patch that drops, so keep checking back to see if your favourite Apex weapon is still top-tier.

-Kraber .50-Cal Sniper
+Kraber .50-Cal Sniper (care package)

 A body shot does 145 damage – that’s enough to crack even a fully-upgraded Evo-shield – and a headshot deals 435.
 No legend, even if they have a maxed-out shield, gold helmet and the Fortified ability, will survive that.
-The downsides to the Kraber are its limited ammunition supply and the lengthy reloading process, but if you put in the hours at the practise range none of that will matter.
+The downsides to the Kraber are its limited ammunition supply and the lengthy reloading process, but if you put in the hours at the practise range, none of that will matter.

 You’ll want to look at getting your hands on an Extended Magazine and Barrel Stabilizer as soon as possible in order to maximise your damage and accuracy, but the R-99 is brutal even without attachments.
 Season 8’s Gold Magazine automatically reloads your weapons, so cycling between an R-99 equipped with the new addition and a shotgun of your choice will help you win any close-ranged fights you put your mind to.